avs-7955/To-Do-List/README.md

 # To-Do List
 A simple interactive to do list with an animated background where the users can add their tasks by simply typing them and pressing ENTER to save it.
-They are also tick the check boxes when the tasks are completed.
+They can also tick the check boxes when the tasks are completed.

 ## Screenshots